Fall Lottery Process

 To prevent forced roommate pairs in houses with only double bed configurations, 1 or 2 student(s) may be pulled from elsewhere following the lottery process.
 Therefore, if there are an odd number of "single placements" (a student being placed in said residences without having selected a roommate on their application), then the remaining 1 bed will not be assigned during the lottery.
 If there are an even number of "single placements", the remaining 2 beds will not be assigned during the lottery.
 If there are no "single placements" then all beds will be assigned during the lottery.

-This process will occur from April 29, 2025, until May 9, 2025, when lottery results will be posted.
+This process will occur from April 29, 2026, until May 8, 2026, when lottery results will be posted.

-Stage 4: Room Picks
+Stage 4 (A): House Room Picks

 Students are only able to pick rooms in their assigned residence, published from stage 3.
 Generally, students will pick rooms in lottery number order (lowest to highest).
 Room picks processes will: